keith-oak/keith-oak/README.md

 ## 🚀 About Me

 I'm an AI Engineer passionate about **responsible AI** and making technology safe, ethical, and accessible to all.

-Previously, I led the technical team within the central AI Unit for the Queensland government, where I focused on implementing AI solutions that serve the public good.
+I currently work at **Lucid Labs** as the **Principal Consultant, Data & AI**, where I help organisations design and implement AI strategies that balance innovation with responsibility.
+Previously, I led the technical team within the central AI Unit for the Queensland government, focusing on implementing AI solutions that serve the public good.

 ## 💡 My Mission

 I believe in the transformative power of GenAI to:

 - 🌍 **Break down language barriers** - Making communication universal
 - 📚 **Democratise education** - Providing personalised learning experiences
 - ⚖️ **Address inequality** - Creating opportunities for under-served communities

 ## 🔍 Areas of Focus

 ### Responsible AI Implementation
 Developing frameworks and best practices for ethical AI deployment in both government and private sectors.

 ### AI Ethics & Governance
 Ensuring AI systems are transparent, accountable, and aligned with human values.

 ### Technology Accessibility
 Making advanced AI tools available and usable for everyone, regardless of technical background.

 ## 🤝 Let's Collaborate

 I'm actively seeking partnerships on projects involving:

 - **AI ethics frameworks**
 - **Responsible AI implementation strategies**
 - **Technology accessibility initiatives**
 - **Public sector AI transformation**

 ## 📊 Current Interests

 - Exploring the intersection of AI and public policy
 - Developing AI literacy programs
 - Building tools for AI transparency and explainability
 - Researching bias mitigation techniques in LLMs

 ## 📫 Connect With Me